2.1.

 The Status bar shows general status.
 Here you will find continuous feedback.
 If you are wondering what happened or t seems nothing is happening, see what your status bar says...

-This is a continuous progress bar... when something is busy or in progress, this will be moving.
 When there is communication between the interface and the PC, this is shown by a alternately blinking red/green indicator button.
-See the animated GIF below.

 Quick links to information on the website